 A national approach

-The National IAR Guidance and IAR Decision Support Tool (IAR-DST) were developed to provide primary healthcare with a nationally-consistent, evidence-based and objective approach to initial assessment and referral of patients seeking mental health support.
+The National IAR Guidance and IAR Decision Support Tool (IAR-DST) was developed to provide primary healthcare with a nationally-consistent, evidence-based and objective approach to initial assessment and referral of patients seeking mental health support.
 The IAR-DST simplifies how clinicians determine the care needs of a patient with mental health concerns.

 IAR-DST benefits